NTD-Driven-Development/DManager/backend/README.md

 ## Test

-Run all test files on Dormiday Server.
+Run all test files on DManager Server.

 ```bash